-- 1. portfolio evaluation by the Superintendent or designee; - 2. demonstrated performance in courses taken at other public or private accredited schools;

-- 3. demonstrated proficiencies on nationally-normed standardized subject area, assessments; - 4. demonstrated proficiencies on the FSA; or - 5. written review of the criteria utilized for a given subject provided by the former school.
+- 1. portfolio evaluation by the Superintendent or designee; - 2. demonstrated performance in courses taken at other public or private accredited schools; - 3. demonstrated proficiencies on nationally-normed standardized subject area, assessments; - 4. demonstrated proficiencies on a statewide, standardized assessment; or - 5. written review of the criteria utilized for a given subject provided by the former school.